Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Even numbers you create per digit such as 1.01001000100001.
-Which the irrational pattern is obvious.
+Which the pattern is obvious.

   <h2>The Natural logarithm.</h2>